 Pensacola Chapter History

-The Pensacola Chapter of the Sons of the American Revolution has the distinction of being the first chapter established in the State of Florida.
+The Pensacola Chapter of the Sons of the American Revolution has the distinction of being the first chapter established as part of the Florida Society Sons of the American Revolution.

 The Pensacola Chapter of the Sons of the American Revolution was organized by a thirty-eight year old Pennsylvania native stationed at the Pensacola Navy Yard in 1896.
 A Lieutenant James Henry Bull found several descendants of Revolutionary Patriots who were interested in a Florida Society and with support from the Editor of the Pensacola Daily News, Charles Augustus Choate, who printed several notices in the daily paper, set up a meeting at the law office of the Honorable Jno.
 C. Avery on March 14, 1896.